Jared-Watson1/CS370/README.md

-DooleyAFavor README.md

 ## Overview

 DooleyAFavor is a web application that allows Emory students to post and complete tasks for each other.
-Students can post tasks for any type of help they need, such as academic assistance, running errands, or getting help with a project.
+Students can post tasks for any type of help they need, such as academic assistance, running errands, picking up food, or getting help with a project.
 Other students can then accept these tasks to earn money.

+To use DooleyAFavor visit our [site](https://dooley-8c253088e812.herokuapp.com/) and log in or create an account to start benefiting from the Emory community!

 ## File Structure